Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

     - be very careful to make sure rotations don't make blocks pass through one another; perhaps turn off the gravity to test various rotation situations
     - make sure that all types of blocks can be rotated properly
 5. End game by Mon 6/2
-     - ends game when passes the top row.
-Score maybe?
+     - ends game when blocks can no longer be drawn
 7. Other features (if possible)
-   - priority order is probably approximately image, queue, score, hold, increased speed, music, home screen
+   - priority order is probably approximately image, queue, score, hold, ✅increased speed, music, home screen